pan1kt/GamingTweaks/README.md

 ## Affinity Policy Tool

-This is extremely important for input devices,
+This is extremely important for input devices, better explanation soon.

 **Mouse device and correspondent USB controler/hub to one single CPU (I use CPU1)** <br/>
 **GPU and correspondent PCI to a different one single CPU (I use CPU3)**